catnac/mindmate-mcp/README.md

 Tiziano Visconti – Data & Content Designer
 Created and curated the wellness content in quotes.json, activities.json, and prompts.json, including emotion categories and tone.

+Laudecene Sippel Lemos – Claude Integration
+Configured MindMate as a local MCP server in Claude Desktop, and validated end-to-end flows.